bhalgat20/Team-Homies-Innovation-Challenge6/README.md

     Challenge 6 : Create a model (using formal programming language) for non-deterministic inventory management to determine the optimal “lot size” to minimize the operational costs related to ordering and moving goods through the retail supply chain.

+    We understood the problem of local Kirana store in managing the inventory.
+The major challenges the Kirana seller has,

+    1) Optimal lot size of a given product for future month.
+    2) Right lot size to ensure the inventory space is efficiently managed for multiple products.
+    3) Identify what products will be in demand for upcoming month and their optimal quantity.
+    4) Identify any unforseen instances (Economy crisis, Health crisis , Weather crisis , Regional news sentiment) which might impact future demand and plan accordingly.
+    5) Seller wants to make maximum profit from his available inventory.

-### Solution :
+### Approach :

 #### Description :

-  A non-deterministic ML model which predicts optimal qantinty of products for a seller .
+  A non-deterministic ML model which predicts optimal quantity of products for a seller .

-    key-Hightlights:
+    Key-Hightlights:
       1. Customised prediction for each seller on platform
       2. Ability to extract required feature i.g :
       3. Auto-retrain mechanism  over a period of time with live data